-Here, we are focusing only upon IDEs for Node.js applications.
-We are aware that Node.js has successfully captured the mainstream technology market with large-scale companies like IBM, Yahoo!, Walmart, SAP and others using it.
-These days, Node.js application development is gaining momentum and it is used by a vast community of developers, technology enthusiasts and programmers.
+Here, we are focusing only on IDEs for Node.js applications.
+We are aware that Node.js has successfully captured the mainstream technology market with large-scale companies like IBM, Yahoo!, Walmart, SAP, and others using it.
+These days, Node.js application development is gaining momentum and it is used by a vast community of developers, technology enthusiasts, and programmers.

 Cloud 9 is a free, cloud-based IDE supporting application development with popular technologies, including Node.js, PHP, C++, Meteor and more.
 It offers a powerful online code editor that lets you write, run and debug your code.
 Moreover, Cloud 9 provides several features, such as key binding editor, built-in image editor, live previewing and a lot more.

 Koding is an open-source, cloud-based IDE for developing applications using Node.js, PHP, Ruby and more.
 The IDE offers a variety of features, including syntax highlighting, keyboard shortcuts, collapsible panes, workspace, auto indenting, code folding and code preview using built-in browser.
 Koding offers multi-cursor support to allow making similar edits at once.